 Michelle Herrera Mulligan is an Executive Editor who has published groundbreaking fiction and nonfiction including former inmate Cyntoia Brown-Long's NAACP Award–nominated memoir Free Cyntoia; Koa Beck’s critically lauded White Feminism; and Susan Abulhawa’s novel, Against The Loveless World, a finalist for the Aspen Words Literary Prize.
 In 2020, she was named one of the top 100 most influential Latinas in the United States by Latino Leaders magazine.

 Areas of Interest: Upmarket and Literary Fiction, Narrative Nonfiction, Literature in Translation, Spirituality, History, Inspiration

-Authors Include: Cleo Wade, Danny Trejo, Maria Hinojosa, Rob Kenner, Reyna Grande, Rachel Ricketts, Gabrielle Korn, Preethaji, Krishnaji, Chiquis Rivera, Laura Lee, JJ Bola
+Authors Include: Ryan O’Connell, Cleo Wade, Danny Trejo, Maria Hinojosa, Rob Kenner, Reyna Grande, Rachel Ricketts, Koa Beck, Preethaji, Krishnaji, Chiquis Rivera, Maitland Ward, JJ Bola

 Kaitlin Olson acquires a broad range of fiction in the suspense/crime, rom-com, and historical categories.
 Recent titles on her bestselling and acclaimed list include The Spanish Love Deception by Elena Armas, The Family Plot by Megan Collins, The Charm Offensive by Alison Cochrun, Where the Truth Lies by Anna Bailey, The Appeal by Janice Hallett, and the Regency Vows series by Martha Waters.
 She loves a fresh hook, unusual structures, and stylish writing.
 She graduated Phi Beta Kappa from Stanford University and worked at the Simon & Schuster and Touchstone imprints before moving to Atria in January 2019.